top of page

 • LED lighting throughout the canopy

-Warnie showed the setup pulling 4 amps of solar in in-direct sun - plenty to keep the fridge, lights, and charging gear running indefinitely.
+Warnie demonstrated the setup pulling 4 amps of solar in indirect sunlight—plenty to keep the fridge, lights, and charging gear running indefinitely.

 Bushwakka ‘The Shack’ rooftop tent mounted to colour-coded Boss Aluminium canopy on Hilux SR5